Azure/Azure-Sentinel/Solutions/Microsoft Defender for Office 365/Playbooks/O365_Defender_FunctionAppConnector/readme.md

 ### How to use Defender for office 365 function app custom Connector
 1. First connect to Exchange using "Connect Exchange"
-2. Once you are done with work , dont forget to call "Disconnect Exchange" action
+2. Once you are done with work , don't forget to call "Disconnect Exchange" action

 ### Request body paylod of Defender for office 365 function app custom Connector actions
 1. Connect Exchange